AdobeDocs/campaign-web.en/help/v8/advanced-settings/send-using-waves.md

       In the example below, the first wave represents 25% of the total number of messages included in the delivery and will start immediately.
 The next two waves complete the delivery and are set to begin at six-hour intervals.

-   A specific typology rule, **[!UICONTROL Wave scheduling check]**, ensures that the last wave is planned before the delivery validity limit.
-Campaign typologies and their rules, configured in the **[!UICONTROL Typology]** tab of the delivery properties, are presented in [Validation process with typologies](steps-validating-the-delivery.md#validation-process-with-typologies).
+      A specific typology control rule, **[!UICONTROL Wave scheduling check]**, ensures that the last wave is planned before the delivery validity limit.
+Campaign typologies and their rules are configured in the **[!UICONTROL Typology]** tab of the delivery settings.
+Learn more on control rules in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/control-rules.html)

       >[!IMPORTANT]
       >
       >Make sure the last waves do not exceed the delivery deadline, which is defined in the **[!UICONTROL Validity]** tab.
 Otherwise some messages might not be sent.
+[Learn more](delivery-settings.md#retries)
       >
       >You must also allow enough time for retries when configuring the last waves.
-See [this section](steps-sending-the-delivery.md#configuring-retries).
+[Learn more](delivery-settings.md#retries)

 1. To monitor your sends, go to the [delivery logs](delivery-logs.md).

   You can see the deliveries that were already sent in the processed waves (**[!UICONTROL Sent]** status) and the deliveries to be sent in the remaining waves (**[!UICONTROL Pending]** status).

 The two examples below are the most common use cases for using multiple waves.